-- B. Reporting.
-The institution shall establish policies and procedures which assures that all medication errors and adverse drug reactions are reported immediately to the patient's physician and the consultant pharmacist and an entry made in the patient's record.
+- (3) Reporting.
+The facility shall establish policies and procedures which assures that all medication errors and adverse drug reactions are reported immediately to the patient's physician and the consultant pharmacist, and an entry made in the patient's record.
 These procedures should assure that corrective measures are implemented.
 The consultant pharmacist should be notified within twenty-four (24) hours of discovery of any discrepancy in counts or of a loss of any controlled substances.
-The consultant pharmacist should notify the Board immediately upon his/her notification with a plan to investigate the loss. - D. Emergency Medication Kits.
-The institution shall establish policies and procedures which assure that the institution is in compliance with ARTICLE XXXV INSTITUTIONAL EMERGENCY MEDICATION KIT PERMITS of these Pharmacy Practice Regulations. - D. Disposal of Patient Medication.
-The Long Term Care Facility, with the assistance of the consultant pharmacist shall establish policies and procedures which assures the proper disposal of any discontinued, expired, or otherwise unwanted patient medications.
-Policies and procedures should ensure that any medication, removed subject to destruction, does not have a current valid order for the medication on the patient's medication profile.
-Policies and Procedures for disposal of these medications should include as follows: - (1) All unwanted patient medications should remain in a secured location at the institution until proper disposal is made; and - (2) Documentation of any disposal of patient medications should include a paper trail from the time the medication was logged into the discontinued patient drug storage area until destruction is made.
+The consultant pharmacist should notify the Board immediately upon his/her notification with a plan to investigate the loss. - (4) Emergency Medication Kits.
+The institution shall establish policies and procedures which assure that the institution is in compliance with ARTICLE XXXV INSTITUTIONAL EMERGENCY MEDICATION KIT PERMITS (FIRST DOSE KITS) FOR LONG TERM CARE FACILITIES AND OTHER APPROVED INSTITUTIONAL FACILITIES of these Pharmacy Practice Regulations. - (5) Disposal of Patient Medication.
+The LTCF, with the assistance of the consultant pharmacist shall establish policies and procedures which assures the proper disposal of any discontinued, expired, or otherwise unwanted patient medications.
+Policies and procedures should ensure that any medication removed subject to destruction does not have a current valid order for the medication on the patient's medication profile.
+Policies and Procedures for disposal of these medications should include as follows: - (a) All unwanted patient medications should remain in a secured location at the institution until proper disposal is made; - (b) Documentation of any disposal of patient medications should include a paper trail from the time the medication was logged into the discontinued drug storage area until destruction is made.
 This paper trail shall include a log containing the patient name, medication and strength, and quantity to be destroyed as well as the initials of the person logging in the medication for destruction.
-This documentation should be stored at the institution and be readily retrievable for inspection by Board Agents for a period of two (2) years; and - (3) Discontinued and unwanted patient medications should be destroyed on a timely basis not to exceed ninety (90) days from the date that the medication was discontinued.
-Any such destruction should be performed by two licensed personnel and documented for their signatures. - 4.
-A consultant pharmacist shall document communication of the findings of his/her reviews to the attending physician and director of nursing along with their response and maintain these records for a period of two (2) years.
+This documentation should be stored at the institution and be readily retrievable for inspection by Board Agents for a period of two (2) years; - (c) Discontinued and unwanted patient medications shall be destroyed on a timely basis not to exceed sixty (60) days from the date that the medication was discontinued.
+Any such destruction shall be performed by two licensed personnel and documented by their signatures.
+The consultant pharmacist is valid personnel to participate in this activity. - D. A consultant pharmacist shall document communication of the findings of his/her reviews to the attending physician and director of nursing along with their responses and maintain these records for a period of two (2) years.
 A copy of these reviews must be maintained at the facility and available for inspection.

-B. UNIT DOSE DISPENSING SYSTEMS FOR (LTCF)
+2. UNIT DOSE DISPENSING FOR LTCF